RogerParkinson/madura-objects/README.md

 Madura Objects can be injected with plugins which are used to do more than simple field validation.
 The obvious example is cross-field validation but they might be used to integrate specialised engines, perhaps to derive a price for an order described by the bound objects, or perhaps to assess risk.
 The plugins must implement the `nz.co.senanque.validationengine.Plugin` interface.

-Do not confuse these plugins with the JAXB plugins which are used to assist in generating the Business Object classes.
-Those are used at generation time, the MaduraObjects plugin is used at run time.
-There is a JAXB plugin that is part of Madura Objects, but that is not what is being discussed in this section.

-Different plugins may be active at the same time, but they must not intersect.
-That is: they must not overwrite each others' data.
+See [madura-rules](./madura-rules/READ.me) for details of a rules based plugin.

 Like the validation engine the operation of the plugins is completely invisible to the code driving the business objects.

-The rules engines are all optional.
+The plugins are optional.
 You can have none if you want.
 ##Advantages##